 American Roulette by Microgaming

 Roulette lovers who are looking to enjoy a truly realistic gaming experience while playing online should consider giving Microgaming’s American Roulette a try.
-Its animations and graphics are exceptionally easy on the eye, which is what might grab the attention of players right from the gate.
+Its animations and graphics are exceptionally easy on the eye, which might grab the attention of players right from the start.

 This roulette variant stands out with its robust design that guarantees smooth gameplay at all times.
-Players who are more confident in their skills might wish to give this roulette variant a try in an expert mode.
-The available chip denomination might respond to the requirements of all players, no matter their bankroll as they start from £1 and can reach up to £2.000.
+Players who are more confident in their skills might wish to give this roulette variant a try in expert mode.
+The available chip denominations should meet the requirements of all players, no matter their bankroll, as they start from £1 and can reach up to £2,000.

-The button that gives players access to the statistics will allow them to inspect the information from the previous 100 spins of the wheel including the hot and cold numbers, odd and even numbers, the hit frequency of the first 12, second 12, and 3th 12 and so on.
+The button that gives players access to the statistics will allow them to inspect information from the previous 100 spins of the wheel, including the hot and cold numbers; odd and even numbers; the hit frequency of the first 12, second 12 and third 12, and so on.

-While availing themselves in this roulette variant, gambling aficionados will have the opportunity to remain abreast of the winning numbers from the previous spins, to double their wager, and create a list of their favourite bets with just a few taps or clicks.
+While playing this roulette variant, gambling aficionados will have the opportunity to remain abreast of the winning numbers from the previous spins, to double their wager, and create a list of their favourite bets with just a few taps or clicks.

 Live American Roulette

 If live-dealer roulette games intrigue you more, you might be pleased with the options that are on offer.
-Software providers the likes of NetEnt and Evolution Gaming have seen to it that there will be little something for lovers of such games as they have added several double-zero games to their repertoire.
+Software providers the likes of NetEnt and Evolution Gaming have seen to it that there is something for lovers of such games, as they have added several double-zero games to their repertoire.

-Other creators of casino content the likes of Playtech and Visionary iGaming also have what to offer to fans of American roulette.
+Other creators of casino content, such as Playtech and Visionary iGaming, also have much to offer fans of American roulette.